ruszkipista/cims03-my-car/README.md

 |L|Litre|VOL|

 ### 0.15 Unit Conversion
-When we have two Unit of Measures of the same type, we want to know how many of unit A equals of unit B. This collection stores some prominent conversion rates, like `km` <-> `miles`
+When we have two Unit of Measures of the same type, we want to know how many units of A equals unit of B. This collection stores some prominent conversion rates, like `km` <-> `miles`
 - source unit of measure
 - target unit of measure
 - conversion factor